Yellowstone Bison Release Launches Criminal Investigation

 "Bison, in the winter time, are incredibly furry animals," Warthin says.
 "And so the fur, being so thick, covers up those tags.
 So it makes it very difficult to find the tag."

 Before the bison went missing, Yellowstone park officials hoped to send them to a nearby Indian reservation in Montana.
-It was part of an effort to help the animals avoid what's become an annual and controversial slaughter of bison from Yellowstone.
+It was part of an effort to help the animals avoid what has become an annual and controversial slaughter of bison from Yellowstone.

 Over the past decade, the park — under court order — has sent hundreds of bison to be killed almost every year because nearby ranchers fear the animals could infect their cattle with a disease called brucellosis, which can cause pregnant cows to abort their young.

-However, there's never been a confirmed case of bison passing on brucellosis to cattle in the wild and Wallen said the fear is exaggerated.
+However, there has never been a confirmed case of bison passing on brucellosis to cattle in the wild, and Wallen said the fear is exaggerated.

 Ranching is big business in Big Sky Country.
-So the Park Service hoped they could save some bison otherwise headed to slaughter by first quarantining them and then creating a new herd on the Fort Peck Indian Reservation.
+So the Park Service hoped it could save some bison otherwise headed to slaughter by first quarantining them and then creating a new herd on the Fort Peck Indian Reservation.

-The animals lived in the holding pens for more than a year while the Park Service worked with Montana and the USDA to get the pens approved as a quarantine.
+The animals lived in the holding pens for more than a year while the Park Service worked with Montana and the U.S. Department of Agriculture to get the pens approved as a quarantine.

 Then someone cut the fence.